Seventh East Press: Notable articles and campus ban on sales

-In an interview published in the January 11, 1983, issue, Sterling M. McMurrin stated that he did not believe that the Book of Mormon was "authentic", even while he was an institute teacher more than 20 years before the interview.
+In an interview published in the January 11, 1983, issue, Sterling M. McMurrin stated that he did not believe that the Book of Mormon was "authentic", even though he was an institute teacher more than 20 years before the interview.
 McMurrin said that elements of heresy, or unorthodox beliefs, were present in "virtually all of the orthodox".
 Subsequently, on February 11, 1983, the university's public communications director, Paul Richards, told 7EP editor Dean Huffaker that BYU would no longer sell the paper at the campus bookstore or newsstands.
-There was a rumor that Ezra Taft Benson, then leader of the Quorum of the Twelve Apostles, believed that the paper should not be sold on-campus.
+There was a rumor that Ezra Taft Benson, then leader of the Quorum of the Twelve Apostles, believed that the paper should not be sold on campus.
 Maxine Hanks stated that he was particularly upset by the articles on homosexuality at BYU, the article on the Church's Office of the Patriarch, and the McMurrin interview.
 7EP managing editor Dean Huffaker stated that he thought the ban "had to do more with the personality [of McMurrin] than what we said".
-In response to the campus ban, the managing editor of The Denver Post, Tim Kelly, cancelled a scheduled lecture to the Society of Professional Journalists at BYU.
+In response to the campus ban, the managing editor of The Denver Post, Tim Kelly, canceled a scheduled lecture to the Society of Professional Journalists at BYU.
 He later stated that the ban was not illegal, but that it was unethical.
 In response to the campus ban on sales of the 7EP, Nelson Wadsworth, an assistant professor of journalism, left BYU for Utah State University.